 Eastern Idaho Technical College (EITC) in Idaho Falls offers educational programs in professional-technical fields, short-term customized training, continuing education and community services to meet the needs of students, business and industry, and the communities in its service delivery area (Lemhi, Custer, Butte, Fremont, Madison, Teton, Jefferson, Clark, and Bonneville counties).
 Ninety-eight percent of the student body are Idaho residents.
-During fiscal year 2014, the College enrolled 1,196 pre-employment credit students, and more than 12,000 students in a combination of short-term training, adult basic education, and community education courses.
+During fiscal year 2016, the College enrolled 1,102 pre-employment credit students, and 12,208 students in a combination of shortterm training, adult basic education, and community education courses.
 The College establishes and maintains collaborative partnerships with area school districts, universities, business and industry, government agencies, and other regional entities, to promote economic development and coordinate delivery of services.
-Also offered are joint high school and EITC programs, through Tech Prep and the Eastern Idaho Professional-Technical High School.
+Also offered are joint high school and EITC programs, through Region 6 Advanced Opportunities.
 EITC, created in 1969, is accredited by the Northwest Commission on Colleges and Universities.